Distemper In Dogs

 Distemper In Puppies

 Young puppies are most susceptible to developing serious disease caused by canine distemper.
-This is due to their immature immune systems which decreases their ability to fight infections.
+This is due to their immature immune systems, which decrease their ability to fight infections.

 Also, most puppies are not fully vaccinated against distemper until they are 4 months of age, leaving them vulnerable to infection before this time.
 However, any unvaccinated dog is at risk of developing a serious infection.